subhankardas15071992-cloud/Nebula-De-Esser/README.md

 ---

 #### **Note for Cakewalk Sonar and NXT users**
 This plugin won't work with Cakewalk Sonar and NXT.
-Those DAWs use a forced JUCE VST3 wrapper that is incompatible with native VST3 implementation in nih-plug framework, and it doesn't support plugins that use lock-free architecture.
-Use modern DAWs like Reaper, Tracktion Waveform, Ardour, etc for best results.
+Those DAWs use a forced JUCE VST3 wrapper that is incompatible with native VST3 implementation in nih-plug framework, and they don't support plugins that use lock-free architecture.
+Use modern DAWs like Bitwig Studio, UAD LUNA, Reaper, Tracktion Waveform, Ardour, etc for best results.

 ---